GitHubDragonFly/WinForms_User_Controls/README.md

 - MyRectangleShape
   - somewhat similar to the oval shape control but in rectangular form.
 - RotatingImage1
-  - a control that allows an image be rotated and/or flipped while being fully visible.
+  - a control that allows an image be rotated and/or flipped while being fully visible (no cut corners).
+  - middle-center anchor point for image rotation.
   - fixed aspet ratio.
 - RotatingImage2
+  - a control that allows an image be rotated and/or flipped (with cut corners).
-  - a control that allows 9 different anchor points for image rotation.
+  - allows 9 different anchor points for image rotation.
   - fixed or free aspet ratio.
   - intended for special images.
 - RotatingTextButton